NorfolkTate/project-1-cyprus/README.md

 * The website was viewed on a laptop, a tablet and Samsung phone.
 * Testing was done to ensure links between pages are working correctly on all pages.
 * Dev Tools was used to test how the site looks on various screen sizes.

+### Fixed bugs

+These are the documented fixed issues I faced and corrected.
+Most were fixed with the correct use of Flexbox and a lot of trial and error

+* Fix nav section css styling so it aligns with the header
+* Fix div positions and fix id for homepage
+* Fix div issue so image and text align next to eachother
+* Fix form inputs on the footer
+* Add fixed form to current affairs page
+* Fix html error on hyperlink
+* Fix nav bar issues with flex box
+* Fix nav bar issues in island page
+* Fix sizing issues in footer
+* Fix some spelling issues in html code
+* Fix styling on headings
+* Fix nav bar to correct links in contact page
+* Fix footer styling and remove old css styles
+* Fix styling to images and text on island page
+* Fix header and nav bar
+* Fix issue with rgb code in style.css
+* Fix issue of images not loading in the readme

 ### Lighthouse Report